3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation: Latent Multi-Modal Diffusion for Molecules

 \section{Latent Multi-Modal Diffusion for Molecules}

-Our 3M-Diffusion in Figure~\ref{fig:framework} aims to learn a probabilistic mapping from the latent space of textual descriptions to a latent space of molecular graphs for text-guided generation of molecular graphs.
+3M-Diffusion (See Figure~\ref{fig:framework}) aims to learn a probabilistic mapping from the latent space of textual descriptions to a latent space of molecular graphs for text-guided generation of molecular graphs.
 However, direct mapping between these two latent representations using a diffusion model faces a key hurdle, namely, large mismatch between the latent spaces of textual descriptions and of molecular graphs.
-To overcome this hurdle, 3M-Diffusion adopts a two-part approach using a text-molecule aligned variational autoencoder and a multi-modal molecule latent diffusion.
-The former learns to align the representation of molecular graphs with that of their textual descriptions using contrastive learning, followed by a decoder that maps the latent representation back to the corresponding molecular graphs.
-The latter works with the text-aligned latent representation of molecular graphs to learn a conditional generative model, that maps textual descriptions to latent representations of molecular graphs.
-As we will see later, 3M-Diffusion is able to produce a diverse collection of novel molecular graphs that match the given textual descriptions.
+To overcome this hurdle, 3M-Diffusion adopts a two-step approach.
+The first step uses contrastive learning to produce text-molecule aligned variational autoencoder that align the representation of molecular graphs with that of their textual descriptions, and a decoder that maps the latent representation back to the corresponding molecular graphs.
+The second step uses the text-aligned latent representation of molecular graphs to learn a conditional generative model, that maps textual descriptions to latent representations of molecular graphs.
+As we will see later, 3M-Diffusion can produce diverse novel molecular graphs that match the given textual descriptions.